obonaventure/cnp3/book/network/network.rst

  - `version` : a 4 bits field set to `6` and intended to allow IP to evolve in the future if needed
  - `Traffic class` : this 8 bits field plays a similar role as the `DS` byte in the IPv4 header
  - `Flow label` : this field was initially intended to be used to tag packets belonging to the same `flow`.
-However, as of this writing, there is no clear guidleline on how this field should be used by hosts and routers
+However, as of this writing, there is no clear guideline on how this field should be used by hosts and routers
  - `Payload length` : this is the size of the packet payload in bytes.
 As the length is encoded as a 16 bits field, an IPv6 packet can contain up to 65535 bytes of payload.
  - `Next Header` : this 8 bits field indicates the type [#fianaprotocol]_ of header that follows the IPv6 header.
 It can be a transport layer header (e.g. `6` for TCP or `17` for UDP) or an IPv6 option.
 Handling options as a next header allows to simplify the processing of IPv6 packets compared to IPv4.
  - `Hop Limit` : this 8 bits field indicates the number of routers that can forward the packet.
 It is decremented by one by each router and has the same purpose as the TTL field of the IPv4 header.